 - 1. A computer connected to the same Ethernet network as the device being updated. - 2.
 A TFTP client program installed on the computer.
 See TFTP Software section for details. - 3.
 The device to update with its Ethernet port connected to the same network as the PC. - 4.
 A firmware file image for the device from Matrix Switch Corporation.
-The file name is of the form MatrixFirmware-x.x.x.hex, where x.x.x is the version number. - 5.
-See errata sections Upgrading from version 4.x.x or older firmware or Downgrading from version 5.4.0 to a previous version if applicable.
+The file name is of the form MSC-Carina-Firmware-x.x.x.hex, where x.x.x is the version number. - 5.
+See Upgrading from version 4.x.x or older firmware if applicable.